crmueller100/spanish-mochi-decks/README.md

 done
 ```

+### Scripts
+extract_phrases.py
+- Extracts frequent Spanish 2- and 3-word phrases from the corpus and outputs them as candidate expressions for vocabulary study.

 _Conjugations are currently not generated with this script._

 ### To import into mochi
 Files within the `mochi/` folder can be imported into the [Mochi](https://mochi.cards/) app.
 Simply select "Markdown" and choose `@@@` for the delimiter.
 This will import each item as its own card

+# Attribution
+This project uses example sentences from the Tatoeba Project (https://tatoeba.org).
+Sentences are licensed under Creative Commons Attribution 2.0 FR.